hamlet-io/docs/docs/in-depth/contribute/tools/site/react-components.md

 Props: schema

-* Uses the generated and restructured component schemas from all the above functions to construct a JSON representation of the Hamlet Component as it would appear in a solution.
+* Uses the generated and restructured component schemas from all the above functions to construct a JSON representation of the hamlet Component as it would appear in a solution.
 * Presents the JSON with human-readable notation in place of type-data.

 ## Links